crespomj/simplemdx/README.rst

     a = Parser('myfile.mdx')

-Once loaded, you can access its metadata
+Once loaded, metadata can be accessed like:

 .. code:: python